eea/eionet.datadict/README.md

 ```sh
 -Dlog4j.configurationFile=path_to_resources\log4j2-gelf.xml
 ```
-A way to run a Graylog Server is described below:
+A way to run a Graylog Server is through docker file "docker-compose.yml".
+An indicative file will be the example below:
-1. Docker install
-2. In bin folder of Docker create a file named "docker-compose.yml" and paste there the following script:
  ```sh
   version: '2'
 services: